 the overview page:

-For all conferences since 2000, the proceedings are freely available on-line.
+For all conferences since 2000, extended abstracts etc. are freely available on-line .

 "Model Validation Kit"

 A central activity of the "Harmonisation" initiative, closely related to the conferences, is the distribution of the so-called Model Validation Kit.

 The Model Validation Kit is intended to be used for evaluation of atmospheric dispersion models.